-The stem holder insert is based on a model first discovered by Makoto Yamaguchi, and this method can be seen in many other origami models as well.
+The stem holder insert is similar to a model by Makoto Yamaguchi, and this method can be seen in many other origami models as well.
 The twisted squash fold at the bottom of the holder (photo at bottom of this post) means you can lock it into place, or leave it un-squashed to fit into taller boxes.

 Design: © Paper Kawaii Copyright Information

 You will need: